pacha/vem-doc/content/docs/users-guide/buffers.rst

 A very fast way to open files when you already now their paths and/or names is to use the fuzzy finder.

-To open it, use `w`:
+To open it, use `Space` `w` (ie. first `Space` then `w`):

 .. image:: /static/img/screenshots/fuzzy-finder.png
     :class: screenshot
     :target: /static/img/screenshots/fuzzy-finder.png

 Once open, it will display a list of files and a prompt at the bottom of the screen.
-The list of files will change as you type.
-It will display all the files in your project or subdirectories that match the text that you're entering.
+The list of files will change as you type showing those that match the text that you're entering.
 The most probable match is shown highlighted at the bottom of the list.

 After entering the text, when you get the file that you're looking for highlighted, you can just open it pressing `<Enter>`.